 Be mindful of hot and humid days

 Just like windy, cold and overcast wintry days can cause pain in your knees and hips, humid summer days have been known to have the same effect.
 This is caused by barometric pressure, a measure of the pressure in the air.
-On humid days—when barometric pressure is low—air pressure pushes less against the body and allows joint tissue to expand, causing joint pain.
+On humid days, when barometric pressure is low, air pressure pushes less against the body and allows joint tissue to expand, causing joint pain.

 While there’s little you can do to change the weather, Dr. Vernace recommends spending humid days inside and, if you’ll be outside, using cooling packs on your joints to combat the air pressure.
 If you’re planning to exercise on a humid day, opt for very early in the morning or late in the evening when the hottest part of the day has passed.
 Indoor workouts are also an option.

 Use the right tools to stay comfortable

 Some of summer’s most fun excursions (sandy beaches, camping trips, road trips) can also be some of its most uncomfortable.
 If you’ve dealt with joint pain before, don’t swallow your pride just for the sake of going with the flow.
 Several tools and devices available at local convenience stores can go a long way in helping you feel comfortable and prevent pain.

 “If you have back or hip pain, a cushion can help if you’ll be sitting for a long period of time.
 A walking stick will help if you’re going for a hike and, no matter what you’re doing, make sure you’re wearing a good pair of sneakers,” says Dr. Vernace.
 “The right support can make a significant difference.”